commercetools/commercetools-payone-integration/docs/Field-Mapping.md

  * TODO (probably already spoken about): which notify_versions can occur if we use the latest API version? only 7.5?
  * hwo to calculate the amountPaid in our platform
  * clarify status. errormessage vs. failedcause vs. ...   -> what is the overall status?
 TODO PAYONE

+ * NK concerning checkout documentation: what's the minimum requirements for a creditcardcheck (esp. concerning hash, secrets etc -> server side stuff)
+   As far as I understand the docs the hashed parameters are all fixed, so the hash can be done just once and that's it.
+So what's the security feature of it?

 With CT Product Management / CT internal: